arvindvenkatadri/the-foundation-series/content/authors/admin/_index.md

 superuser: yes
 ---

-Teaching Complexity Science, Problem Solving using TRIZ, Reading Short Stories in English, and the use of R for Data Visualization, Statistical Inference, and Machine Learning.
+Teaching Complexity Science, Problem Solving using TRIZ, Reading Short Stories in English, and the use of R and FOSS Software for Data Visualization, Statistical Inference, and Machine Learning.